Colorado principal facing prison after investigating student sexting says nude photos weren’t deleted from work phone

 The morning after the Safe2Tell tip was submitted, Hodgson, who is Bass’ supervisor, asked if Bass could help follow up on the tip.
 Bass had other student discipline issues he’d been dealing with, and by the time he was approached about the Safe2Tell, he was told police dispatch had assigned Barham, the school resource officer, to the case.
 Barham had received the same tip and, because he was working night shifts covering for a city police officer, was on duty at the time it came in around midnight.

 Bass said he was under the impression that Barham had already been contacted.
-But Hodgson previously testified he thought Bass reached out to the school resource officer later that day.
+But Hodgson previously testified he thought Bass reached out to the school resource officer.

 Cellphone records don’t show a call from Bass to Barham on April 14.
 However, calls made from Bass’ office line have not been reviewed; just communications on his work cellphone.
 Bass estimates he called two dozen people on April 14, largely parents of students involved in the sexting case, on his office line.
 Those calls have not been reflected in the phone records presented in court.